 Rule #3: Get the Right Mindset

-Here’s a basic truth about starting an online business: you’ve got to have your head in the game from day one.
+Here’s a basic truth about starting an online business when you’re also a mom: you’ve got to have your head in the game from day one.

 If you don’t have the right mindset, it’s easy to get bogged down or burned out.
 Do you know what happens then?
 You give up.